-May the peace of the Lord be with you and remain with you always.
+May the peace of Christ be with you and remain with you always.

 Joseph TAKAMI Mitsuaki

 Thank you for visiting the English website of Nagasaki Catholic Archdiocese.
 Through this website, we aim to provide international pilgrims and visitors to Nagasaki with a basic “roadmap” for navigating the modern Archdiocese.
 In addition, we hope that these webpages will aid Catholics from other countries living within Nagasaki Prefecture (the boundaries of which coincide exactly with those of the Archdiocese).
 Finally, we hope that this website will be a useful tool for anyone seeking information about the Archdiocese.